yafshar/kim_commands/pair_edip.rst

 you are interest in that, please contact the author of the EDIP package.

+**EDIP potentials are available from:**

+* The OpenKIM Project at https://openkim.org/browse/models/by-type provides EDIP potentials that can be used directly in LAMMPS with the :doc:`kim_commands interface <kim_commands>`.

 ----------

 Styles with a *gpu*\ , *intel*\ , *kk*\ , *omp*\ , or *opt* suffix are